kdroukman/ps_support/lenovo/standard/README.md

 /etc/signalfx/monitors/<monitorN>.yaml
 ```

-### How reference sensitive data in configuration files
+### How to reference sensitive data in configuration files
 For sensitive data, such as passwords, Vault or Zookeeper can be used.
 See [Remote Configuration](https://docs.signalfx.com/en/latest/integrations/agent/remote-config.html) for examples on how to set this.